 Amen!
 Come, Lord Jesus!

 - Christ came to us on earth through his humble Incarnation and will return to us through his glorious Second Coming so that we can have what he has: eternal life and happiness.
-Through faith, eternal life begins in us.
+Through faith, eternal life begins in us now.
 Heaven, which is being with the Lord, is eternal life.

 - As the Nicene Creed says, Christ will “judge the living and the dead.”
 What follows judgment is the “recompense” of that judgment according to our deeds.
 For as the author of Hebrews wrote: “he rewards those who seek him” (Heb 11:6).
-This reward for those who have done good is “the gift of life-giving water” that will satisfy our thirst for God which is also our thirst for life, love, fellowship, happiness, goodness, truth, and beauty.
+This reward for those who have done good is “the gift of life-giving water” that will satisfy our thirst for God which is also our thirst for life, love, fellowship, happiness, goodness, truth, beauty, and home.

 - Christ wants this reward for everyone.
 As the Vatican II pastoral constitution Gaudium et spes puts it, “All this holds true not only for Christians, but for all men of good will in whose hearts grace works in an unseen way.
 For, since Christ died for all men, and since the ultimate vocation of man is in fact one, and divine, we ought to believe that the Holy Spirit in a manner known only to God offers to every man the possibility of being associated with this paschal mystery” (§ 22).